-As from Autumn of 2016, the Baptist Church will no longer be in use for worship on a regular basis, and the two congregations will unite each Sunday at the parish church in Scalasaig.
+As from Autumn of 2016, the Baptist Church has no longer been in use for worship on a regular basis, and both our congregations unite each Sunday at the parish church in Scalasaig.
 There is a synergy in this decision, and it is good to know that the Baptist Church will still be maintained for occasional services as required, and will be used for important community purposes between times.
-The decision has concentrated our own minds, and we must now improve our disabled access as a matter of urgency.
-At present vehicular access is less than perfect, but arrangements are in hand to address the problem; there are also plans to render the curtailage stockproof once again.
+The decision has concentrated our own minds, and we have taken steps to improve our disabled access.
+Vehicular access is now provided to a point from which there is a level path; there are also plans to render the curtailage stockproof once again.

 Following two recent crises in recent years (two large Georgian windows and the full restoration of the belfry), parishioners are resolved that we must try to avoid such problems in future.
 So maintenance has become proactive rather than reactive, and to this end a dedicated Fabric Fund has now been established.
-An annual inspection of both the church and the manse is now undertaken each autumn, so that an annual contract for ongoing and preventative maintenance can be awarded.
-It is felt that this will make for more appropriate stewardship in this day and age, will be immensely better for the fabric of the buildings, will avoid the waste in time and materials which arises from "make-do-and-mend" and in fact will be much cheaper in the long run.
+An annual inspection of both the church and the manse is undertaken each autumn, so that an annual contract for ongoing and preventative maintenance can be awarded.
+It is felt that this makes for more appropriate stewardship in this day and age, is immensely better for the fabric of the buildings, avoids the waste in time and materials which arises from "make-do-and-mend" and in fact will be much cheaper in the long run.

 For clarification, weekly offerings do not go to the Fabric Fund, instead they contribute towards the sum that the parish contributes to Ministries and Mission annually; this amounts to £5,552 in 2017, mostly going towards "the support of our pastors" in every parish, but with about 16% reserved for social care, outreach and the wider work of the Church.
 Anybody wishing to contribute towards the Fabric Fund is invited to use the specific donations box within the church, or to visit our special page, the Fabric Fund.